-GEFILTE FISH: Wannabe Cool Girl in the Weird Girl Cabin
+GEFILTE FISH: Wannabe Cool Kid in the Weird Kid Cabin

-Our second gefilte fish has made it through her lice check and is on the way to her cabin.
-Her personality is a mix of The Legacy and The Girl Who Lives in the Art Room, meaning she’s just your average middle school camp-goer who wants to have a good time, but also fit in.
+Our second gefilte fish has made it through their lice check and is on the way to their cabin.
+Their personality is a mix of The Legacy and The Kid Who Lives in the Art Room, meaning they’re just your average middle school camp-goer who wants to have a good time, but also fit in.

-This girl is a prime gefilte fish candidate because her desires have changed since starting seventh grade.
-She has a great group of camp friends, but she’s now aware that they’re labeled the “weird” cabin.
-She wonders what it’s like to be a Camp Hot Girl, and now, on The Circle, she has her chance.
+This kid is a prime gefilte fish candidate because their desires have changed since starting seventh grade.
+They have a great group of camp friends, but they’re now aware that they’re labeled the “weird” cabin.
+They wonder what it’s like to be a Camp Hot Girl/Boy/NB and now, on The Circle, they have their chance.

-She asks the Circle to open her photos.
-She finds a Picnik’d photo of a girl from her school, one that says “Live Laugh Love” in pink neon letters.
-Her bio is a quote from some well-known Taylor Swift song circa 2008, followed by a smile emoji.
-Her relationship status is definitely single, because so is the Camp Hot Girl’s.
+They ask the Circle to open their photos.
+They find a Picnik’d photo of a girl from their school, one that says “Live Laugh Love” in pink neon letters.
+Their bio is a quote from some well-known Taylor Swift song circa 2008, followed by a smile emoji.
+Their relationship status is definitely single, because so is the Camp Hot Girl’s.

-The Wannabe Cool Girl will survive the first ranking, making it into spot number three, while Camp Hot Girl will *gasp* be ranked sixth.
+The Wannabe Cool Kid will survive the first ranking, making it into spot number three, while Camp Hot Girl will *gasp* be ranked sixth.

-But this is why we love Wanna Be Cool Girl, because she definitely ranked Camp Hot Girl Last.
+But this is why we love Wanna Be Cool Kid, because she definitely ranked Camp Hot Girl Last.
 So sly.

 The One Who Lives in the Art Room

-When this girl walks into her cabin, she’s wearing Abercrombie shorts, a tie-dye shirt from the summer before, and Rainbows flip flops.
-She nods in approval as she walks in, maybe uttering an oh-so-cool “alriggghhht.”
-This is the cleanest she’ll be all summer, because after day one, her hands will always be covered in paint, dye, or pottery glaze.
+When this kid walks into their cabin, they’re wearing jean shorts, a tie-dye shirt from the summer before, and Rainbows flip flops.
+They nod in approval as they walk in, maybe uttering an oh-so-cool “alriggghhht.”
+This is the cleanest they’ll be all summer, because after day one, their hands will always be covered in paint, dye, or pottery glaze.

-She’s almost always found in the art or music room, but she’ll also dabble in an activity like ropes course.
-This is very on-brand, and so is her hatred for sports or swimming.
-She’s friends with almost all Circle campers, because she can easily fit into any group dynamic.
-This will get her high rankings, and maybe even a chance to be Color War Captain.
-However, her lack of patience for fakeness might lead her to call out a possible gefilte fish, which could get her blocked.
+They’re almost always found in the art or music room, but they’ll also dabble in an activity like ropes course.
+This is actually very on-brand, and so is their hatred for sports or swimming.
+They’re friends with almost all Circle campers, because they can easily fit into any group dynamic.
+This will get them high rankings, and maybe even a chance to be Color War Captain.
+However, their lack of patience for fakeness might lead them to call out a possible gefilte fish, which could get them blocked.

-Her profile picture is a candid taken on a friend’s iPod touch, and her bio reads, “I’m a tie-dye God, and if the counselors let anyone put on their iPod, it’ll be me.”
+Their profile picture is a candid taken on a friend’s iPod touch, and their bio reads, “I’m a tie-dye God, and if the counselors let anyone put on their iPod, it’ll be me.”

-Oh, and if she doesn’t identify already, she’ll absolutely grow up to be proudly gay or bi.
-Shine on, One Who Lives In the Art Room.
+Oh, and if they don’t identify already, they’ll absolutely grow up to be proudly LGBTQ+.
+Shine on, Kid Who Lives In the Art Room.